Cremations and Funerals

-When can burials take place?
+When burials take place

 Burials can take place on any weekday, except on bank holidays.
 Muslim graves are exempt.
 Please talk to your funeral director or contact us to discuss any specific needs.

-Saturday burials can take place by arrangement but are subject to a £612 surcharge
+Saturday burials can take place by arrangement but are subject to a £612 surcharge.

 Traditional grave spaces